manticoresoftware/clt/README.md

 The path is always relative to the location of the `.rec` file that's including the block.
 Blocks can be nested, allowing you to compose complex test scenarios from reusable components.

+### Block Internal Steps (UI Feature)

+When using the CLT UI, you can add steps directly inside block references.
+These internal steps are automatically saved to the corresponding `.recb` file:

+- **Block with internal steps**: Steps added inside a block in the UI are saved to the `.recb` file
+- **Path resolution**: Block paths like `../base/block.recb` are resolved relative to the test file directory
+- **Automatic file creation**: `.recb` files are created/updated automatically when blocks contain internal steps
+- **Backward compatibility**: Existing block references without internal steps continue to work as before

 ## Custom Output Checkers

 For advanced output validation beyond regex patterns, CLT supports custom checker programs.
 These are specified in the output statement: